| Visions and Strategies for Sustainable Community

 help a group of strangers become best friends and to support

 each person to reach their highest potential.
+Integrating wisdom and skills from a

 variety of teachers into a neighborhood setting will not only